CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 - Here a [blogpost](https://www.linux.com/topic/desktop/how-install-linux-acer-c720-chromebook/) by *Jack Wallen* using ChrUbuntu or Bodhi Linux.

 ### You need:
-1, usb with Ubuntu
+1. usb with Ubuntu
 2. usb with recovery ChromeOS

 ## Other Linux distros

-For people interested in installing on this laptop model other Linux distributions I found [here](https://wiki.archlinux.org/title/Acer_C720_Chromebook#Locating_the_Write-Protect_Screw) some documentation about Arch, and [here](http://jeffhoogland.blogspot.com/2014/01/) about Bodhi Linux.
+For people interested in installing on this laptop model other Linux distributions I found [here](https://wiki.archlinux.org/title/Acer_C720_Chromebook#Locating_the_Write-Protect_Screw) some documentation about Arch, [here](http://jeffhoogland.blogspot.com/2014/01/) about Bodhi Linux, and [here](https://www.youtube.com/watch?v=dq44cHvxTXI&t=327s) about Mint.

 ## To Restore the original ChromeOS